CptnClaw/WarHorizon/README.md

 WAR HORIZON
 =================

 War Horizon was my senior project at Computer Science class.
 I am now rewriting it from scratch as open source software.
 It is a turn-based strategy game influenced by Advance Wars for the GBA.
-It is written entirely in Java so it is cross-platform.
+It is written entirely in Java and it is cross-platform.

 Usage